-The government’s 2012 budget announced changes to the VAT regulations concerning self-storage.
+The government’s 2012 budget announced changes to the current self-storage VAT regulations.

-Up until now self-storage units have been treated in the same way as the rental of commercial property: exempt from VAT.
-Whereas the traditional containerised storage solutions offered by Bournes Removals and Storage, and as predominantly offered by Removals Companies as part of their range of services has always been required to charge its customers VAT.
+Prior to 2012 storage units had been treated in the same way as the rental of commercial property, exempt from VAT, whereas the traditional containerised storage services predominantly offered by Removals Companies as part of their range of services has always been required to charge its customers VAT.

-The UK Government has now announced plans to change this and bring self-storage into line with other forms of storage from the 1st October 2012.
+The UK Government announced plans to change this and bring current self-storage VAT regulations into line with other forms of storage from the 1st October 2012.

-• Unusual item storage – Bournes also provide storage for vehicles as well as specialised curtain storage where items can be hung to avoid creasing/damage.
+- Unusual item storage – Bournes for example also provide storage for vehicles as well as specialised curtain storage where items can be hung to avoid creasing/damage.

-For more information on the changes to legislation and how this affects self-storage please visit http://www.hmrc.gov.uk/budget2012/vat-con-4801.pdf
+For more information on the changes to the legislation surrounding self-storage VAT regulations please visit http://www.hmrc.gov.uk/budget2012/vat-con-4801.pdf